ParkerPup.com

 We've received a few of questions in our guestbook (and in person) and would love to address them.
 This is the place we'll do so, so if you have something you would like to know, please feel free to ask!
 We'll try to address most questions we get, and we do check in frequently.

-FIRST OF ALL: We want to thank you so much for dropping by and leaving so many thoughtful comments for our little Parker.
+FIRST OF ALL: We want to thank you so much for dropping by and leaving so many thoughtful comments for Parker.
 It means so much to our entire family that you take the time to leave us a note.
 It's obvious to US that Parker is a wonderful gift, so to have confirmation from all of you is especially wonderful.
 So thanks!

 Please let me know when you add to the site.